Graduate

 M.A. in History Program Details

-Explore everything about the Master of Arts in History—how to apply, the classes you'll take, an accelerated degree option, and funding opportunities!
+Explore the Master of Arts in History—how to apply, the classes you'll take, and funding opportunities!

 APPLICATION DEADLINE: October 1 (for Spring entry) or December 1 (for Fall entry)